seed-coin/seedcoin/README.md

 http://www.seedcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Seedcoin Developers
+Copyright (c) 2014-2019 Seedcoin Developers

 What is Seedcoin?
 ----------------

 Seedcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~42 million total coins
+ - ENT (Extended Network Transactions)*
+ - Carbon Credit sustained network*
+* More info soon
 The rest is the same as Bitcoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Seedcoin client sofware, see http://www.seedcoin.org.
+For more information, as well as an immediately useable, binary version of the Seedcoin client sofware, see http://theseed.network.

 License
 -------